 The point here is that the addresses are not completely private, although they do not directly reflect the names of the parties involved.
 Because transactions and bitcoin addresses are publicly accessible, it is possible to determine a person’s identity through transactions using their bitcoin address.

 Monero offers additional confidentiality here, as its transactions are additionally encrypted via cryptography, including the transaction values.
 In principle, all important data is encrypted at Monero, making it impossible for third parties – unlike Bitcoin – to establish a connection between transactions and real people.
+Actually you can mine Monero on your mobile phone, read more about it here.

 How does Monero guarantee the privacy offered?